awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-originating-identities.md

-# Originating identities for SMS messages<a name="channels-sms-originating-identities"></a>
+# Origination identities for SMS messages<a name="channels-sms-originating-identities"></a>

 When you send SMS messages using Amazon SNS, you can identify yourself to your recipients in one of three ways: by using a sender ID, by using a long code, or by using a short code\.
-These methods of identifying yourself to your customers are known as *originating identities*\.
-Each of these types of originating identities has its own advantages and disadvantages, which are discussed in the following sections\.
+These methods of identifying yourself to your customers are known as *origination identities*\.
+Each of these types of identities has its own advantages and disadvantages, which are discussed in the following sections\.

 ## Sender IDs<a name="channels-sms-originating-identities-sender-ids"></a>